Autism and Eating Disorders: Autistic Traits & Food Challenges

 Bulimia nervosa

-Bulimia nervosa, often abbreviated to bulimia, is characterized by two behaviors: binging (eating large amounts of food) and purging (performing compensatory behaviors to “get rid of” the food).
+Bulimia nervosa, often abbreviated to bulimia, is an eating disorder characterized by two behaviors: binging (eating large amounts of food) and purging (performing compensatory behaviors to “get rid of” the food).
 Purging could include vomiting, fasting, engaging in excessive exercise, or taking laxatives.
 People with bulimia may have a sense of being out of control and might believe they can’t stop during their binges.
 These difficulties can lead to deep guilt, shame, and anxiety afterward, which they may attempt to alleviate by purging.

 Unlike anorexia, which can result in extreme, potentially life-threatening weight loss, people with bulimia may not lose much weight.
 They may experience a host of other health problems, though, including gastrointestinal issues and electrolyte imbalances from the constant digestive cycling.
 Body type does not determine whether someone might be living with an eating disorder.